vivaangarg2005/vivaangarg2005/README.md

 - 🌾 **KrishiMitra Website** – Voice-enabled platform for rural users in regional languages
 - 🧮 **Basic Calculator** – Web calculator built with HTML, CSS, and JavaScript
 - ✂️ **Rock Paper Scissors** – Interactive game using vanilla JavaScript
 - 🎮 **Guess The Number** – Simple number guessing game with user input logic
+- ✅ **To-Do List App** – A practice project to manage daily tasks using HTML, CSS, and JS

 > ⚡ *More interactive projects and full-stack apps coming soon...*